 The Five Stages of Literacy Development

 As a child grows older and demonstrates the key stages of literacy development they will enhance their reading and writing ability.
-The five stages of literacy development include emergent literacy, alphabetic fluency, words and patterns, intermediate reading, and advanced reading.
+The five phases of literacy development include emergent literacy, alphabetic fluency, words and patterns, intermediate reading, and advanced reading.
 Each stage of literacy development helps the child move forward and become a stronger student.
 Keep in mind that a child’s current age group doesn’t necessarily mean that they’re at that step in their early literacy development.

 Stage 1: Emergent Literacy